 Plant foods—like corn, wheat, and gluten—contain a small amount of protein, but it is not a good source of quality protein.
-For one thing, your dog’s digestive system was never meant to digest a large amount of foods like gluten or corn meal.
+For one thing, your dog’s digestive system was never meant to digest a large number of foods like gluten or cornmeal.
 And to make matters worse, these protein sources do not contain the full spectrum of essential amino acids (like real meat does).

 Make The Right Choice For Your Dog

 Now that you know the difference between good and bad protein sources for your dog, all that’s left is to make the right choice when picking out your dog food.
 In general, stick to the real & natural rule: any protein source that’s made from real, natural meat is sure to be a great choice.

 If you care about your dog’s health, it’s important to feed them high-quality food that will nourish and help your dog to grow big, strong, and healthy.
 Be sure to check out our all-new Bully Max Dog Food, our 100% natural formula that received a 5-star rating from DogFoodAdvisor.com.
 Learn more about Bully Max Dog Food.

 What are the best protein sources for dogs?

 Some of the best protein sources for dogs include real meats such as chicken, fish, turkey, venison, beef, and liver.
 Real meat is a superior form of protein because it is easily digested by dogs, which means more of the protein is actually digested.
 Just make sure that the ingredient label clearly specifies the type of animal that the meat comes from.

 What are the worst protein sources for dogs?